beforeyoubid/error-adapter/README.md

 You can still manually set environment variables on a per-function level to overwrite the default ones.
 Please refer to the [Serverless Sentry Plugin](https://github.com/arabold/serverless-sentry-plugin) for full documentation of all available options.

 # Usages
-The module caters to the following usage mechanisms:
+The module caters for the following usage mechanisms:
-1. Using `withSentry` higher-order function.
+- Using `withSentry` higher-order function.
   - This can be used in confuction with the `formatErrors` function (see below).
   - Used to wrap a Lambda handler to capture exceptions as per the `serverless-sentry-lib` library.
-2. Using `formatErrors` function to format and capture errors caught by GraphQL.
+- Using `formatErrors` function to format and capture errors caught by GraphQL.
   - This can be passed into a GraphQL handler function to format and send errors to Sentry.
-3. Using `handleErrorSentryOptions` to apply the above rules to your own `Sentry` client.
+- Using `handleErrorSentryOptions` to apply the above rules to your own `Sentry` client.
 ### 1) Using withSentry higher-order function
 **Original Lambda Handler Code**: